Air Force Chief Master Sergeant Leahey supports the 58th Presidential Inauguration

 |0

-This work, Air Force Chief Master Sergeant Leahey supports the 58th Presidential Inauguration, is free of known copyright restrictions under U.S. copyright law.
+This work, Air Force Chief Master Sergeant Leahey supports the 58th Presidential Inauguration, by SGT Ashley Marble, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT